Shine signs off with win for Glasgow City

 Spartans remain unbeaten at Ainslie Park as they shared the points in a 2-2 draw with Edinburgh rivals Hibernian.

-Alana Marshall and Becky Galbraith were the hosts goal scorers for the second week running, while Nor Mustafa and Liana Hinds - with her first goal for the club - found the net for Hibs.
+Alana Marshall and Becky Galbraith were the hosts' goalscorers for the second week running, while Nor Mustafa and Liana Hinds - with her first goal for the club - found the net for Hibs.